huccct/JavaScript_30/README.md

 # JavaScript_30
-This is some pratices about javascipt.
+### This is some pratices about javascipt.

+> Coding Life

+Make some records.